gomorpheus/morpheus-docs/release_notes/current.rst

 .. _Release Notes:

 ************************
-v|version| Release Notes
+v|morphver| Release Notes
 ************************

 .. important:: v4.1.2 requires Elasticsearch v7.x.
-Please refer to `Elasticseatch Upgrade Documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html>`_ before installing or upgrading to v4.1.2 if your Applaince's Elasticsearch is external.
+Please refer to `Elasticsearch Upgrade Documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html>`_ before installing or upgrading to v4.1.2 if your Appliance's Elasticsearch is external.

 .. important:: v3.6.0 or later required to upgrade to 4.1.2.
 Upgrading from v3.6.x to v4.x contains upgrades to MySQL, RabbitMQ, and Elasticsearch.
 Please refer to Upgrade Requirements before upgrading.
 When upgrading from v3.6.x to v4.x a database backup is recommended due to MySQL version upgrade.